Phate6660/crate-manager/README.md

 To install each crate, use `crate-manager install`.

+## Usage

+- `crate-manager export`: Export installed crates to `$HOME/exported_crates.txt`
+- `crate-manager install`: Install crates from the above file
+- `crate-manager install true`: Same as above but it also installs the specific version
+- `crate-manager list`: Lists the packages tracked in `$HOME/exported_crates.txt`

 ## TODO

-- Allow user to install specific crate version
 - Allow user to install missing external deps
   + Integrate with [`dep-organizer`](https://github.com/Phate6660/dep-organizer)?